rlofc/cage/docs/source/index.rst

 Cocos2D are fine examples.

-However, if you enjoy the beauty of C, if you want minimal cognitive burden and if you want to have long-living, portable code, then Cage could be a viable option.
+However, if you enjoy the beauty of C, if you want minimal cognitive burden and if you want to have long-living, portable code, then CAGE could be a viable option.

 For the full story all at once, jump over to :doc:`wizard`.
-Or, follow along with the docs and learn Cage step by step.
+Or, follow along with the docs and learn CAGE step by step.

 .. toctree::
    :hidden: